6" x 9" trim size

 Academic & Educational

-University presses and educational publishers default to 6" × 9" for academic monographs and textbooks intended for advanced readers.
+University presses (Princeton, Yale, Harvard) default to 6" x 9" for academic monographs and university-press paperbacks intended for upper-division reading.

 Health & Wellness

-Health guides, fitness books, and wellness journals use 6" × 9" to accommodate diagrams, charts, and structured exercise programmes.
+Health guides, fitness books, and wellness journals use 6" x 9" to accommodate diagrams, charts, structured exercise programmes, and meal-plan layouts that need a wider text block.

 Spine width reference